wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

     and offer those back by sending us a pull request on GitHub.
     As mentioned earlier,
-    this workflow is still foreign to most educators, but it is allowing us to scale more quickly and more cheaply than the centralized approaches being taken by many high-profile online education ventures.
+    this workflow is still foreign to most educators, but it is allowing us to scale and adapt more quickly and more cheaply than the centralized approaches being taken by many high-profile online education ventures.
 _Use what we teach_
 :   We also make a point of eating our own cooking,